To

 Threnody

-of September 11, I found it difficult to concentrate on practicing for
+events of September 11, I found it difficult to concentrate on

 Three Songs